EarsT913831CALS/minifox-comfyui-launcher/README.md

 Minifox is a portable ComfyUI launcher for Windows 10/11 x64, built specifically to configure, launch, and manage ComfyUI.
 It is developed with Qt 6, Qt Quick, C++20, QML, and CMake, and can be built as a single executable that does not require separate Qt DLLs and can be placed directly into an existing ComfyUI portable package.

-Minifox does not use the Windows Registry or modify ComfyUI files, and it can be configured to open the UI interface in your default browser.
+Minifox does not use the Windows Registry or modify ComfyUI files; it only creates cache directories alongside the executable.

 ## Features